Prince William was formed in 1731 (1730 according to the Old Style calendar). The General Assembly named it after the second son of George II.

-Since Fredericks son (Prince William's nephew) was only 13 years old at the time, his mother Augusta was prepared to serve as regent if necessary until the new Prince of Wales turned 18.
+Frederick's son was only 13 years old at the time.
+His mother Augusta was prepared to serve as regent if necessary until the new Prince of Wales turned 18.
 However, George II lived nine more years until 1760, when young George III was crowned.
 His 39-year old uncle remained the Duke of Cumberland.

 Prince William was trained initially to be Lord High Admiral of the British Navy, but he preferred the army.
 During the War of Austrian Succession on the continent, he was wounded in the Battle of Dettingen.
 Today's Episcopal Parish of Dettingen in Prince William County is named after that British victory.1

 In 1745, back in Britain, Prince William won a smashing victory at Culloden that stopped an uprising led by "Bonnie Prince Charlie" and his Scottish troops.
-This eliminated the threat from the rival House of Stuart (sons of King James II) to the legitimacy of the English kings from the German state of Hanover (the "House of Windsor").
-Prince William treated the defeated Highlanders so harshly that he earned the name "Butcher of Culloden."
-In addition, the winning British called him "Sweet William," but the losers called him "Stinking Billy 2."
+This eliminated the threat from the rival House of Stuart (sons of King James II) to the legitimacy of the English kings from the German state of Hanover. which was renamed the "House of Windsor" after World War I.

 the Fry-Jefferson map of Virginia shows the limited transportation network in Prince William County in 1755